strongloop/strongloop.com2/_posts/2019-09-05-august-milestone.md

 ## New Common Layer for Authorization and Authentication

-As mentioned in the previous section, the interface `UserProfile` and `AuthenticationBindings.CURRENT_USER` are moved into a new module called [`@loopback/security`](https://github.com/strongloop/loopback-next/tree/master/packages/security).
+As mentioned in the previous section, the interface `UserProfile` and `AuthenticationBindings.CURRENT_USER` have been moved into a new module called [`@loopback/security`](https://github.com/strongloop/loopback-next/tree/master/packages/security).
 This module contains the common types/interfaces for LoopBack 4 security including authentication and authorization.

 In this package we defined interface `Principle` as the base type of all the identity models, like `UserProfile`, `Organization`, `Application`(the later two are still in build), it has a symbol field called `securityId`, which is used as the identity of a user/application/device.